Sharon Armbruster (Board Vice-Chair/Secretary)

 Alex has enjoyed the privilege of being involved with Doxa in varying capacities since the early 2000s (starting as a high school student).
 Through Doxa, Alex discovered a love and call to the people of Tijuana.
 He has seen, experienced, and believes in the transformative power of serving through Christ, especially when carried out across cultures.
-Alex has degrees in Biology, Economics, Global Finance & Trade, and an International MBA.
-His too-many-years-in-school have led to a never-stopping inquisitive mind, systems thinking, and continual improvement.
 He likes to explore what could be and steward along current structures and people into new growth; all in partnership with the Holy Spirit.
-He and his wife currently live in San Diego, but not before making pit stops in North Carolina and Denver.
-All beautiful in their different ways!
-His favorite memory in Tijuana is a Midnight New Year’s celebration with tacos de cabeza (cow head)!
-A very typical New Year’s dish and quite a surprising sight (especially if you’re not expecting it).
-Delicious!
+His favorite memory in Tijuana was a midnight New Year’s celebration with tacos de cabeza (cow head)!
+Quite a surprising sight!

 Elizabeth Martinez Salgado (Director of Operations)

 My name is Elizabeth, but everyone calls me Ely.
 I’m originally from Morelia, but have lived in Tijuana for almost my entire life.
 For 12 years I volunteered with World Vision and learned a great deal from that experience.
 I’ve currently been working 6 years with Doxa and originally came to know Doxa through my son Angel.
 He was in 2nd grade and needed some more structure around his school work, so I went to inquire about helpful resources.
 One of my strengths is organization and administration.
 I’m a fast learner and believe that everyone goes to school to get straight A’s.
 If we’re not shooting for the best, then why are we here?!?!
 One of my favorite aspects of Doxa is the strong relationship to kids and how their faces light up when they do something they previously thought impossible.
 I strive to be a great mother to my 4 kids, providing the encouragement and love that they need to succeed in their own lives.